Constraints on light dark matter from primordial black hole evaporation at dark matter direct detection experiments: Introduction

 In this work, we address these gaps by performing a comprehensive analysis of light DM production via PBH Hawking evaporation using the latest data from DM detectors XENONnT~\cite{XENON:2022ltv}, PandaX-4T~\cite{PandaX:2024cic} and LUX-ZEPLIN (LZ)~\cite{LZ:2022lsv}.
 XENONnT is a direct DM search experiment located approximately $1.4\,\mathrm{km}$ underground at the Gran Sasso laboratory in Italy.
 The apparatus mainly consists of a dual-phase liquid–gas xenon time-projection chamber (TPC) surrounded by neutron and muon veto systems.
 Its active target comprises $5.9\,\mathrm{t}$ of liquid xenon (LXe), optimized for detecting low energy interaction signatures~\cite{XENON:2024wpa}.
 PandaX-4T, sitting at the China Jinping Underground Laboratory at a depth of about $2.4\,\mathrm{km}$, adopts a similar TPC-centered design with a total of $3.7\,\mathrm{t}$ LXe target~\cite{PandaX:2018wtu,Qian:2025kxb}.
 LZ, located at the Sanford Underground Research Facility in South Dakota, USA at a depth of roughly $1.478\,\mathrm{km}$, is another large-scale LXe TPC experiment searching for rare DM interactions~\cite{LZ:2019sgr}.
 Using the latest experimental data, we derive updated constraints on the DM--electron and spin-independent (SI) DM--nucleon scattering cross sections, as well as the PBH abundance parameter.
 We consider a general interaction framework in which DM couples to electrons or nucleons, and our analysis includes both interactions.
+Here we study either nucleus scattering or electron scattering which is independent of any realistic dark matter model.
+In particular, we follow Ref.~\cite{Barker:2012ek} to convert the nuclear recoil spectrum into electronic equivalent signals by using the quenching factor.
+Therefore we can impose constraints on the cross sections of both the nucleus scattering and electron scattering processes from the same electronic data at the DM DD experiments.